nomicflux/nomicflux.github.io/posts/2018-07-25-padic-numbers.md

 ### New Numbers

-Normally, with numbers, we can create fractions.
+Normally with numbers, we can create fractions.
 Then we "fill the gaps" between those fractions; that is how we get the irrational numbers, like pi.
 We can find the cracks in between any two fractions, and go one level deeper; if we follow all these paths left in between the cracks, we can end up with a *completion* of the rational numbers, the numbers represented by fractions.

-P-adic numbers have their fractions too, which I won't get into here (in the visualization, think about being able to zoom out one extra set of triangles at a time; we can do that a finite number of times, but if you think about it, this doesn't change the overall picture much.
+P-adic numbers have their fractions too, which I won't get into here (in the visualization, think about being able to zoom out one extra set of triangles at a time; we can do that any number of times, but this doesn't change the overall picture much.
 We've just added another level of triangles in a stack that's already triangles all the way down).
-Remember, sizes and distances are given by how close the numbers are concerning cycles of 3 (or 5, or 7, or other numbers we might be using to compare them).
+Remember, sizes and distances are given by how close the numbers are concerning cycles of 3 (or 5, or 7, or other numbers we might be using for comparison).
 So when we *complete* this system by filling in the cracks, we won't be working our way between fractions in the same way.
-We'll be finding numbers yet three-ier than have been found before, charting new paths within:
+We'll be finding numbers yet three-ier (five-ier...) than have been found before, charting new paths within:

 ![3-adic: Making a path](/images/3-adic-27-path.png)

-The distance between, say, 3 and 2 is 1; they are not even in the same starting triangle.
+The distance between, say, 4 and 2 is 1 (to start with a baseline); they are not even in the same starting triangle.
+This is also true of the distance between 100 and 2.
 5 and 2 are in the same starting triangle, though; 5 - 2 is 3, but the distance will be closer than 1.
 So we'll say it's 1/3 (details on why would require a more in-depth study; for now, the important part is just that it must be smaller than 1 so that the numbers are closer, more three-ly together).
 11 - 2 is 9, which being 3*3 must give an even smaller distance, which we'll say is 1/9; this means that 2 and 11 are not only in the same starting triangle, but the same second-level triangle.
+The distance between 20 and 2 is also 1/9; 20 - 2 = 18 which similarly places them in the same second-level triangle, since 18 is a multiple of 9.

 So remember that as odd as this new distance seems, it translates literally into how close the numbers are in the
 visualization:

 ![3-adic: 0 to 26, redux](/images/3-adic-27.png)

-To fill this our paths, we'll need to extend the numbers outward to the left, exploring numbers which in regards to three-iness are always going one triangle deeper in than what we have.
-We can extend this to infinity, just like we would keep going to the right in normal distances with 3.14159... to get pi.
+To fill out our paths, we'll need to extend the numbers outward to the left, exploring numbers which in regards to three-iness are always going one triangle deeper in than what we have.
+We can extend this to infinity, just like we would keep going to the right with decimals, such as with 3.14159... to get pi.

 When we simply wrote our numbers in base-3, they were the same numbers donning tri-corner hats.
 When we changed the way we calculated distances between them, they started getting a little odd, perhaps imbibing too much at the math